SymfonyCasts/symfony7/sfcasts/dql-query-builder-find.md

 # Fetching with DQL, the QueryBuilder & find()

 Our database is now full of shiny, dummy starships!
 But this homepage is still showing the hardcoded ships.
 Lame!
 Time to load these from the database.
-That'll 10x the awesomeness of our app!
+That'll improve the awesomeness of our app x10!

 Spin over to your terminal.
 Remember that SQL query to select all starships?
 Run it again: